 Different Types of Banarasi Sarees

 Banarasi sarees are popular across the fashion world because of its intricate weaving.
 Banarasi sarees came into being during the Mughal era when Muslim artisans and craftsman chose Banaras as the place that blended well with their culture and started weaving silk Banarasi sarees.
 There are a few fabric varieties of Banarasi sarees: pure silk (Katan), Shattir, Organza (Kora) designed beautifully with zari and silk, and finally Georgette.
-When segregated according to design process, Benarasi sarees can be divided into categories like Jangla, Tanchoi, Cutwork, Tissue and Butidar.
+When segregated according to design process, Benarasi sarees can be divided into categories like Jangla, Tanchoi, Cutwork, Tissue, and Butidar.

 Let’s take a detailed look at the four fabric varieties of Banarasi sarees.

-Katan is a plain fabric with woven pure silk threads which are twisted and woven into pure silk sarees.
+Katan is a plain fabric with woven pure silk threads that are twisted and woven into pure silk sarees.
 These pure silk sarees are now produced using powerlooms and rapid looms, while in ancient times Katan sarees were woven using handlooms with a beautiful creation of patterns and motifs.

-2. Organza (Kora) with Zari and silk
+2. Organza (Kora) With Zari and silk

 One can classify Banarasi sarees on the basis of different designs.